moq-wg/moq-transport/draft-ietf-moq-transport.md

 | 0x6  | Expired                   |
 |------|---------------------------|

+### Graceful Publisher Relay Switchover

+This section describes non normative behavior that a subscriber MAY choose to implement to allow for a better users experience when a relay sends them a GOAWAY.

+When a subscriber receives the GOAWAY message, it starts of the process of connecting to the new relay and sending the SUBSCRIBE requests for all it's active subscriptions to the new relay.
+The new relay will send a response to the subscribes and once this has happened, the subscription to the old relay can be stopped with and UNSUBSCRIBE.

 ## Publisher Interactions

 Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).
+The annouce allows the relays to know which publisher to forward a SUBSCRIBE to.

 Relays MUST ensure that publishers are authorized by: